 If you don't have a Pinterest account or if you need to improve your strategy, I create a blog post that will help you drive traffic to your blog using Pinterest.

 What is a group board

-Before we go further, some of you may not be aware of what is a Pinterest group board.
-A group board is essentially a collaboration board with other like pinners.
+Before we go any further, some of you may not know what a Pinterest group board is.
+A group board is essentially a collaboration board with other similar pinners.
 Everyone that follows the group will be more likely to repin items in that group and share it with their audience.
-Group board will not only help you find people in the same niche that you are but also help you reach a bigger audience.
+Group boards will not only help you to find people in the same niche but can also help you to reach a bigger audience.